eric-wilson/WebApi.DbFactorySample/readme.md

 The `Startup.cs` registers the `DbConnectionServiceMiddleware` which wires up the `DbConnectionFactory` and the `AppDbContext`

-The `DbConnectionFactory` loads all available connections from the `appSettings.json` file.
-(You have move this environment variables or Secrets Managers, etc).
+The `DbConnectionFactory` loads all available connections from the `appSettings.json` file. *You can change this to environment variables or Secrets Managers, etc*.

 The `AppDbContext` attempts a connection on each request, which pulls the connection information from the `DbConnectionFactory`